 Putting them in situation and pouring the latex in and around them, I'm guessing it's going to take the good part of a dry all the way through, possibly more, so I'll leave them there for now and move onto something else...

 Digging out the old hand cast from before and it's in perfectly good condition to get a few more hands tried out.
-The Aluminium wire ones turned out to be too firm so trying a slightly thinner one, and will see how that goes once it's all layered up and looking nice:
+The Aluminium wire ones turned out to be too firm so trying a slightly thinner one, and will

-Adding fastenings and the solid sculpey parts to hold it all together, making sure to all suitable room for screws and movable joints:
+Laying out the components on a scale diagram to get the size right.
+Adding fastenings and the solid sculpey parts to hold it all together, making sure to all suitable room for screws and movable joints: After baking, bulking out the